 Here in Massachusetts, legislators on both sides of the aisle have already proposed bills to fill the gap left behind when the Trump administration killed the Obama FCC regulations.
-Among those proposals is Rep. Haddad's "Act relative to internet privacy," H.3698, which is a strong step towards regaining what we as a Commonwealth lost when President Trump eliminated the federal privacy regulations.
+Among those proposals is Senator Creem's S.2062, which is a strong step towards regaining what we as a Commonwealth lost when President Trump eliminated the federal privacy regulations.

-Among the key elements in H.3698 are:
+Among the key elements in S.2062 are:

-- Definitions of "opt-in approval" and "sensitive customer proprietary information."
-Any legislation that aims to provide Massachusetts residents with FCC regulation-equivalent protections must clearly stipulate what it means to "opt-in" to data collection, and what information is protected by the law.
-Crucially, H.3698 identifies location information, communications content, web browsing information, and application usage history as "sensitive" and therefore subject to opt-in requirements. - A ban on the collection, use, and disclosure of customer proprietary information absent the granting of customer opt-in approval, with few exceptions.
-The exceptions in H.3698 are comprehensive, and allow for the provision of internet service, billing, customer-requested service assistance, and emergencies. - A requirement that the opt-in process and language be "clear and conspicuous."
-In other words, it's important that ISPs don't hide the truth about what they want to do with our information in fine, legalistic print that many people will not read or understand.
-H.3698 stipulates that information about the opt-in process be written and presented in ways that will provide maximum benefit to the public. - A provision stipulating that the process whereby customers grant, deny, or revoke access to sensitive information be clear, easy to locate, and simple to use.
-H.3698 requires that ISPs enable customers to engage with their privacy choices via app, website, and a toll free phone number. - Finally, H.3698 mandates that ISPs must promptly implement any changes to a customer's privacy choices, and that those choices will remain in effect unless and until the customer decides to alter them.
-It sensibly forbids ISPs from making any material retroactive change that would result in information being collected, used, or shared in a way the customer did not previously opt-in to.
+- Definitions of "opt-in approval" and "customer proprietary information."
+Any legislation that aims to provide Massachusetts residents with FCC regulation-equivalent protections must clearly stipulate what it means to "opt-in" to data collection, and what information is protected by the law. - A ban on the collection, use, and disclosure of customers' private information absent the granting of customer opt-in approval, with few exceptions.
+The exceptions in S.2062 are comprehensive, and allow for the provision of internet service, billing, customer-requested service assistance, and emergencies. - A requirement that the opt-in process and language be "clear and conspicuous."
+In other words, it's important that ISPs don't hide the truth about what they want to do with our information in fine, legalistic print that most people will not read or understand.
+S.2062 stipulates that information about the opt-in process be written and presented in ways that will provide maximum benefit to the public.